Essential Exercises to Sculpt and Strengthen your Thighs

 Lunges are also important to strengthen your thighs

 Lunges are a variation of the squat, but you have to take steps forward to perform them.
-One of your feet is always on the back, helping you with the balance and allowing your weight to fall on the front leg.
+One foot is always placed behind you, helping you with the balance and allowing your weight to fall on your front leg.

 If you take several steps forward, you’ll have more fluidity to work both legs.
 However, you can also do lunges without moving from your place.

 To add weight, you can hold a pair of dumbbells with your arms pointing down.
 Another option is to do lunges holding a barbell on the back of your neck.
 If you try this variation, we recommend having another person there to supervise you.
 You can also increase the difficulty of the movement by using a kettlebell.

 Leg extensions are the ABC to strengthen your thighs